curl/curl/docs/libcurl/opts/CURLOPT_HTTPHEADER.md

 ## Host:

-The specified host name is used for cookie matching if the cookie engine is also enabled for this transfer.
-If the request is done over HTTP/2 or HTTP/3, the custom host name is instead used in the ":authority" header field and
+The specified hostname is used for cookie matching if the cookie engine is also enabled for this transfer.
+If the request is done over HTTP/2 or HTTP/3, the custom hostname is instead used in the ":authority" header field and
 Host: is not sent at all over the wire.

 ## Transfer-Encoding: chunked